Netflix to start offering video games - Up News Info

-Ramping up its efforts to go beyond TV shows and movies, video streaming platform Netflix Inc on Wednesday announced that it has hired a former Facebook Inc executive to lead its expansion into video games.
+Ramping up its efforts to go beyond TV shows and movies, video streaming platform Netflix announced that it has hired a former Facebook executive to lead its expansion into video games.

-Mike Verdu, who was until recently Facebook vice president, will join Netflix as the vice president of game development and will report to Chief Operating Officer (COO) Greg Peters, said the company on Wednesday.
+Mike Verdu, who was until recently Facebook vice president, will join Netflix as the vice president of game development and will report to chief operating officer Greg Peters, said the company on Wednesday.

 Before joining Facebook, Mr Verdu was working as the senior vice president of mobile for Electronic Arts and was responsible for mobile games like Plants v Zombies 2, The Sims Freeplay and Star Wars: Galaxy of Heroes.